Dorridge: Dorridge today

 The property prices around Dorridge are the highest in the West Midlands region and also the highest in the entire English Midlands.
 In 2005, several houses sold for over £1,000,000 according to the land registry.
-According to housing website Zoopla, the average house price in Dorridge in February 2021 was almost £624,000, amongst the very highest in the UK outside of London.
+According to housing website Zoopla, the average house price in Dorridge in the year to October 2024 was almost £678,000, amongst the very highest in the UK outside of London.

-There are a number of notable residents who live here or very nearby, Jasper Carrott, The Office actress Lucy Davis, Sir Adrian Cadbury, Karren Brady former managing director of Birmingham City F.C, Steve Bruce, former manager of Birmingham City F.C, former England International Lee Hendrie, and Catriona Hamilton formerly lived here, alongside many other professional footballers and Musicians Bev Bevan, Harry Sutcliffe and Russell Leetch.
+There are a number of notable residents who live here or very nearby, Jasper Carrott, The Office actress Lucy Davis, Sir Adrian Cadbury, Karren Brady former managing director of Birmingham City F.C, Steve Bruce, former manager of Birmingham City F.C, former England International Lee Hendrie, alongside many other professional footballers and Musicians Bev Bevan, Harry Sutcliffe and Russell Leetch.

-Dorridge is part of the Meriden constituency, though is due to be split from Meriden under the current boundary review, forming a separate constituency of Dorridge and Kenilworth with the nearby castle town of Kenilworth.
+Dorridge is part of the Meriden constituency.
+Which will be renamed as Meriden and Solihull East for the 2024 general election.